luapower/ui0/ui.md

 ### Constructing elements

-Unlike normal objects, elements have a standardized constructor which takes the `ui` singleton as arg#1 followed by any number of tables whose fields are first merged into a single table and then copied over to the element in lexicographic order.
+Unlike normal objects, elements have a single-form constructor which takes the `ui` singleton as arg#1 followed by any number of tables whose fields are first merged into a single table and then copied over to the element in lexicographic order.
 This means that: